-The New Zealand government website provides information on COVID-19 (novel coronavirus) including health, travel, education, business and community issues.
-Healthline can be contacted on 0800 358 5453.
+The New Zealand government website provides COVID-19 information covering health, travel, education, business and community issues.
+Healthline can also be contacted on 0800 358 5453.

 The New Zealand Parole Board moved to AVL (audio-visual link) hearings from 4 May 2020, as part of its COVID-19 response plans.
 Under Alert Level 2, AVL hearings will continue and the situation will be reviewed regularly.

 “It is pleasing that the Board was able to return to a more normal style of hearing, and I want to thank everyone involved in the parole process for their cooperation during the past month,” said NZPB chairperson Sir Ron Young.

 Under Alert Level 2, Corrections will be facilitating in-person legal visits, including attendance of counsel at Parole Board hearings, on request.

 Whānau and support people cannot yet support prisoners in person for a hearing at present.
 However, support people can email a submission into the Board if they wish to provide input.